google/WebFundamentals/src/content/en/tools/chrome-devtools/iterate/device-mode/emulate-mobile-viewports.markdown

 We recommend using the **Responsive Mode** as your default work mode.
 Use it during active development of your site and app and resize the viewport often to create a freely responsive design that adapts to even unknown and future device types.

-To get the most out of the Responsive Mode, turn on the [Media Queries Controls](./media-queries).
+To get the most out of the Responsive Mode, turn on the [Media Queries Bar](#media-queries).

 ### Customize the viewport size